efats/shitlists/README.md

 __[Download Shitlists!](https://github.com/efats/shitlists/raw/master/shitlists.pdf)__

 It includes instructions, as well as all the lists so far created.
 It's all you need to get going.
-Well almost: you'll also need something to roll random letters, and a stopwatch too.
+Well... almost.
+You'll also need something to roll random letters, and a stopwatch too.
 Wouldn't it be great if we had a small personal electronic device that could do both those things?!

 ## Development